Post Plea Substance Abuse Treatment Court (SATC)

 Specialized Sex Offender Supervision

 This component of the Adult Supervision Units provides for specialized supervision of sex offenders using field contacts, searches for pornography, evidence of victim contact, evaluation of Internet usage and auditing of computer drives for pornographic content.
 Offenders engage in therapy designed to enable them to effectively manage their propensity for sexual abuse.
 The assigned Deputy Probation Officers work closely with the therapists to reduce the risk of re-offense to the greatest extent possible.
-Certain sex offenders are statutorily required to submit to Global Positioning System (GPS) monitoring for the duration of their probation.
+Certain sex offenders are statutorily required to submit to Global Positioning Satellite (GPS) monitoring for the duration of their probation.

 Domestic Violence Caseloads